AsahiLinux/docs/FAQ.md

 ## Do I need to reinstall to get new features / updates?

 No!
-Just upgrade your system using `pacman -Syu`.
+Just upgrade your system using `dnf upgrade`.
 Kernel updates will require a reboot.
 Consider a tool like `needrestart` to determine if there are any outdated services or an outdated kernel running.

 ## Two of the keys on my keyboard are swapped